Botcopy/docs/docs/advanced/handover.md

 }
 ```

-You must respond with a JSON body of `{paused: true, minutesPaused: number}` within five seconds to continue pausing the bot. `minutesPaused` defaults to ten minutes.
+Client must [update the channel](https://docs.botcopy.com/#/advanced/handover?id=updating-the-channel) and respond with a JSON body that includes `{paused: true, minutesPaused: number}` within 5 seconds to continue pausing the bot. `minutesPaused` defaults to 10 minutes.

-If we receive `{paused: false}` or a response after five seconds, we forward the user message in the request to Dialogflow.
+If Botcopy receives `{paused: false}` or a response after five seconds, we forward the user message in the request to Dialogflow.

 ## API Integration